 Marinate the fish with 1tbsp of Chermoula and ideally leave for a few hours.

-Place a large sauté pan on a medium heat, when hot add the oil to the pan followed by the onion, pepper, carrot and celery.
-Cover with the lid and sweat the vegetables for 10-15 minutes and season with salt and pepper.
+Place a large sauté pan on a medium heat, when hot add the Olive Oil to the pan followed by the onion, pepper, carrot and celery.
+Season with salt and pepper, cover with the lid and sweat the vegetables for 10-15 minutes.

-Add the Chermoula, Saffron, potatoes and tinned and fresh tomatoes to the pan and mix thoroughly.
-Bring up to a gentle simmer and then cover and cook for an hour, stirring occasionally to make sure it doesn’t stick.
+Add the rest of the Chermoula, Saffron, Lemons, potatoes and tinned and fresh tomatoes to the pan and mix thoroughly.
+Bring up to a gentle simmer and then cover and cook for an hour, stirring occasionally to make sure it does not stick.

-Make the coucous next, place in a bowl and cover with 400ml boiling water and season with salt.
+For the Couscous, place in a bowl and cover with 400ml boiling water and season with salt.
 Cover and leave to absorb for ten minutes, then fluff up with a fork.

 Serve with the couscous and garnish with fresh coriander if desired.